livingoptics/developer-docs/README.md

-# developer-docs
+# Developer documentation

-Developer documentation - view at https://developer.livingoptics.com/
+Source of the Living Optics developer docs at <https://developer.livingoptics.com/>.